Sony α6000: Compared to its other predecessor, Sony NEX-7

-The NEX-7 was introduced in 2011 and has a more rounded body, than the 3 years newer α6000.
-They use the same, 24 MP image sensor, but the noise performance is better in the newer model, thanks to the better processor.
+The NEX-7 was introduced in 2011 and has a more rounded body than the α6000.
+They use the same 24 MP image sensor, but the noise performance is better in the newer model thanks to the better processor.
 It also offers a higher maximum sensitivity (25,600 vs 16,600).
-The biggest difference is the autofocus: The NEX-7 only has 25 focus points, the α6000 has 179, so it's a lot more accurate and also faster.
-The burst rate is the same as the NEX-6 in the NEX-7, (10 fps), the α6000 can shoot a tiny bit faster continuously (11 fps).
-Similarly to the NEX-6, there is no NFC, Wi-Fi remote control or UHS memory card support in the NEX-7, but the α6000 has these features.
+The largest improvement is the autofocus: The NEX-7 only has 25 focus points compared to the α6000's 179, giving it far more accuracy and speed.
+The burst rate of the NEX-7 is comparable to the NEX-6 (10 fps).
+There is no NFC, Wi-Fi remote control or UHS memory card support in the NEX-7, with the Alpha featuring each.
 The Alpha model is 56g lighter than the NEX.
-However, there is also one aspect, which the NEX-7 is clearly better, than its successor, and this is the fact, it has a microphone jack input, which is present in the NEX, but the α6000 lacks it for some reason.
-In terms of buttons, they have a different layout, but there are the same dials and buttons on the two cameras.
+One feature the NEX-7 offers that the Alpha lacks is a microphone jack.
+In terms of their interfaces, they have different layouts but share some of the same parts for buttons and dials.

+Compared to its successor, Sony α6300

+The Sony α6300 is able to record 4k at 25 frames per second. which compares to the Sony α6000's maximum video capability of 1080p 60 frames per second.
+They share the BIONZ X processor.
+The Sony α6300 includes 3.5mm microphone jack which supports stereo audio.
+The viewfinder's differ in resolution with the Sony α6300's having 2.3 million dots compared to the Sony α6000's 1.4 million dots.
+Silent Shutter was also introduced with the Sony α6300.
+Neither camera has IBIS or officially recognized weather sealing.